 Large Steel Oyster Knife

-4" ferrule oyster knife with a hardwood handle shaped to get a good grip on larger oysters.
+4 inch ferrule oyster knife with a hardwood handle shaped to get a good grip on larger oysters.
 The blunt, stainless steel blade narrows to a rounded tip and makes a sturdy prying tool.
-A highly rated tool amongst devoted shuckers.
-Made in the U.S.A.
-The Curved Tip Oyster Knife is an equally handy tool for smaller oysters. (more info)
+Get shucking.
+Made in the U.S.A. (

 Using a regular knife to open an oyster is a tempting but unsuitable way to do the job.
 You run the annoying risk of breaking the knife, potentially cutting yourself, and still ending up with an unopened oyster.